UKradioastro/UKRAA_PicoMuon/README.md

 Using a VNC program like RealVNC (https://www.realvnc.com/en/), connect to your RPi...

-Create a new connections and enter the hostname into the VNC Server box, add freindly name in the Name box and select okay.
+1. Create a new connections and enter the hostname into the VNC Server box, add freindly name in the Name box and select okay.

 ![img_26](images/RPi_imager_26.PNG)

-Open this VNC connection to your RPi, you will get a **VNC server not recognised** window from RealVNC.
+2. Open this VNC connection to your RPi, you will get a **VNC server not recognised** window from RealVNC.
 Select **Continue**

 ![img_27](images/RPi_imager_27.PNG)

-You will now get an **Authentication** window from RealVNC, enter user and password details and select remember password to make it easier to login in future.
+3. You will now get an **Authentication** window from RealVNC, enter your **Username** and **Password** details and select **Remember password** to make it easier to login in future.

 ![img_28](images/RPi_imager_28.PNG)

-You are now remotely accessing your RPi...
+4. You are now remotely accessing your RPi from your desktop PC...

 ![img_29](images/RPi_imager_29.PNG)